t0mg/pd-camera/hardware/README.md

 Should you want to make changes, the entire source project is available publicly in OnShape [here](https://cad.onshape.com/documents/e21c7f87f60d07934982913d/w/b97fe7733e7e7384ebf3b9fe/e/61bb6eb626a207e4d2b47202).

 ## Putting it all together

+The assembly doesn't require any screw or glue, and is fully reversible (mostly because during development, that was really useful).

 ### Installing the PCB